 The California Beer Festival takes place in Ventura in the September time frame.

-The Port of Hueneme Banana Festival took place for the first time in 2012 and its 5th annual event will take place the last Saturday of September 2016.
+The Port of Hueneme Banana Festival took place for the first time in 2012 and its 7th annual event took place the last Saturday of September 2018.

 The Calabasas Pumpkin Festival takes place in October.
 There is a small admission charge.